flaviobarbosaisi/Jetson-Obj-Security/README.md

 ## Project Structure

 In the folder [data](https://drive.google.com/drive/folders/1fPqe5gvea7AtnlgAdFLNLum493Efg4Wu?usp=sharing), there is an informative presentation of the project, the YOLOv4 weights that should be placed in the "**model**" folder, dataset examples and runtime videos.
-These videos feature videos of Jetson's screen and the resulting videos from the monitoring.
+These data feature videos of Jetson's screen and the resulting videos from the monitoring.

 <p align="center">
  <img src="https://github.com/flaviobarbosaisi/Jetson-Obj-Security/blob/main/data/structure.jpeg">